 I’m still reading African-American Poetry, and it does not disappoint.
 The book’s editor, Kevin Young, certainly knows his poetry: he’s published several books of poems, and he serves as the poetry editor at The New Yorker.
 Not only that, but he’s also the new director of the National Museum of African American History and Culture, right here in DC.
 The more I learn about Young and his work, the more I like.

 At the beginning of African-American Poetry, Young provides a clear and thorough overview of the time segments covered, which helps to situate the poems in their historical contexts.
-Starting with 18th-century poet Phillis Wheatley (who, as I’m learning, literally wrote her way to freedom), the book’s collection continues to 2020, and includes contemporary poets such as Danez Smith and Eve Ewing (whose poem “I saw Emmitt Till this week at the grocery store,” also included in this anthology, had just served as a powerful coda to my “Protest and Poetry” class).
+Starting with 18th-century poet Phillis Wheatley (who, as I’m learning, literally wrote her way to freedom), the book’s collection continues to 2020, and includes contemporary poets such as Danez Smith and Eve Ewing (whose poem “I saw Emmitt Till this week at the grocery store,” also included in this anthology, had just served as a powerful coda to a “Protest and Poetry” class I’ve recently taken).

 African-American Poetry is extremely impressive in its breadth and depth, and includes biographical notes on the poets, as well as several indexes for searching poems based on the poems’ first lines and titles.
 Explaining how African Americans have exercised their creativity even in the face of extreme opposition, Young notes, “for African Americans, the very act of composing poetry proves a form of protest”(xxxix).
 I suspect this will be an anthology I revisit over and over again.